mohamedzurfudeen/WordWeaver/README.md

-# Guess the Word Javascript Game
-## The classical hangman puzzle game.
+# Ihsan's WordWeaver

-We have to figure out which is the secret word before the man gets hanged.
-With each error, the man will be closer to die!
+We have to figure out which is the secret word before the Health dried up.
+With each error, you will lose one health!

-Try out live demo on [Netlify](https://whatword.netlify.app/) or [Github Pages](https://mhamid49.github.io/Guess-the-Word-Javascript-Game/)
+Try out live demo on [Netlify](https://ihsanswordweaver.netlify.app/) or [Github Pages](https://mohamedzurfudeen.github.io/WordWeaver)

 ### Libraries and Resources
 * RequireJS